simon-gn/fin-e-ance/README.md

 # fin(e)ance.
-A financial dashboard PWA (Progressive Web App) build on the MERN Stack:
+A financial dashboard PWA (Progressive Web App) built on the MERN Stack:
 - MongoDB
 - Express
 - React
 - Node.js

 with:
-- a modern CSS styling
+- modern CSS styling
-- continously integrated (CI) with automated testing using Github Actions
+- continuous integration (CI) with automated testing using GitHub Actions
-- continously deployed (CD) on render (backend) and vercel (frontend)
+- continuous deployment (CD) on Render (backend) and Vercel (frontend)
 - and much more...

 # Installation
-Usable on desktop and mobile, although the layout currently is more polished on mobile.
+Usable on desktop and mobile, though the layout is currently more polished on mobile.
 Just visit: https://fin-e-ance-simon-gns-projects.vercel.app/ and sign up.
-Also, you can install the app on mobile by visiting the url and select "Add to Home screen" in the "three dot" menu of the browser.
-Your browser might already ask you to install the app upon visiting the url.
+You can also install the app on mobile by visiting the URL and selecting "Add to Home screen" in the browser’s "three-dot" menu.
+Your browser might also prompt you to install the app upon visiting the URL.

 # TODO:
-There are many more "nice-to-have" features I'd really like to implement and some current features definitely need improvements to some extend.
-But this project was intended primarily as a learning project to improve my skills as a Full Stack Developer, so those implementations and improvements have to wait.
-Yet, improvements to the CSS styling and layout will happen in the near future.
+There are many more "nice-to-have" features I’d like to implement, and some current features could definitely be improved to some extent.
+However, this project was primarily intended as a learning project to improve my skills as a full-stack developer, so those implementations and improvements will have to wait.
+That said, improvements to the CSS styling and layout will be coming in the near future.